INSTALLATION & QUALIFICATIONS

 • automatic repeater stations (in band)

-• transmitters or RF amplifiers that are not commercially manufactured for use in the amateur service
+• transmitters or RF amplifiers that are neither professionally designed nor commercially manufactured for use in the amateur service

 SUPPLEMENT

-Because of the unique propagation characteristics of the 6 meter amateur band (50-54 MHz), this band has the largest number of beacon stations operated by amateurs.
+The 6 meter band has unique propagation characteristics that suit the operation of beacon stations.
+This band has the largest number of beacon stations operated by amateurs.
 Beacon stations transmit signals intended for one way communication.
 Six meter band enthusiasts monitor for these transmissions to help them determine whether or not sky wave propagation is possible to specific regions.

 The Northern California DX Foundation and the International Amateur Radio Union operate an International Beacon Network in certain HF bands.
-Search for NCDXF/IARU Beacon Network on the web.
+Search for NCDXF/IARU Beacon Network on the internet.

 QUESTIONS